Xonshiz/SolidFiles-Downloader/ReadMe.md

 3.)
 Press Enter and wait.

+If you want to download batch links, you can do so by passing an argument "-b or --batch" followed by the file name.
+The file name you are passing should be the file that holds all the links (new link on a new line) and is present in the directory of this script.

+For example : SolidFiles.exe --batch "links.txt"

 #NOTE:- I'd recommend running it in a cmd for first time, to see if you're missing anything important.